 During the dying days of the Zaminders, there were many party politics played to keep the tradition alive.
 Deals were made with the British, but none worked out in favour of the Zaminders.
 The British well and truly expunged the tradition in the end.
 However, some were allowed to keep the title and their assets, such as palaces and so on.
 Although they were not the lords of their little kingdoms anymore, but they had already gained clout for being old money, which they cashed in unfailingly.
 As profiteers always do, their reputation hinged on family connections.
 Prema Hashem’s dramatic wedding with Ashik Chowdhury became bad news for the House of Chowdhury.

 The morning birds, the hungry crows and a cuckoo and an odd old eagle, all came out of their woodwork as the sun smiled upon the world.
 They flew onto the roof to feed themselves on the nectar of the fresh monsoon blooms.
 Prema took her morning bath and stood out on the roof.
 Mila had fallen asleep on the mattress here the night before.
 Sheri and Lutfun left towards early morning.
 The azan from the mosque, which the same imam sang, brought them to their senses that it was time to go to bed.
-Lutfun felt a thrill through her, sensing Ashik’s chivalry of love.
-So much so, that she began to make preparations to let her own desires to be wedded to Sheri, known to the family, although, hers and Sheri’s matter was more or less settled.
+Lutfun sensed a thrill run through her, Ashik’s chivalry of love inspired her so much that she began to make preparations to let her own desires to be wedded to Sheri known to the family.
+Although, hers and Sheri’s matter was more or less settled.